 Day of Arafat

 Dhul Hijjah is the Holy month of the Pilgrimage.
 This month holds the best ten days of the year, and it is in Dhul Hijjah where millions of Muslims from all over the world come together to perform Hajj.
-Hajj will commence on July 18 (Dhu Al-Hijjah 8) and end on July 22 (Dhu Al-Hijjah 12).
+Hajj will commence on July 8 (Dhu Al-Hijjah 8).

 The day of ‘Arafah is the most important day for a Haji.
 For those who are unable to perform Hajj, it is highly recommended to fast on the Day of Arafah.
 The day of Arafat is among the most blessed times of the year in Islam.
 The virtue of fasting on the day of Arafat is great and it is recommended to keep fast on the day of Arafat.
 It may be a bit difficult for the weak immune system pilgrims that cannot pray, supplicate and keep their fast at the same time but if you keep fast at this day, its blessings will be remarkable.